hitesh2204/India-ML-Hiring-Hackathon-2019/README.md

 Public and Private Split

-Test data is further randomly divided into Public (40%) and Private (60%) data.
+1)Test data is further randomly divided into Public (40%) and Private (60%) data.
-Your initial responses will be checked and scored on the Public data.
+2)Your initial responses will be checked and scored on the Public data.
-The final rankings would be based on your private score which will be published once the competition is over.
+3)The final rankings would be based on your private score which will be published once the competition is over.

 Hackathon Rules

-Setting the final submission is mandatory.
+1) Setting the final submission is mandatory.
 Without a final submission, the submission corresponding to best public score will be      taken as final submission
-Use of external datasets is not allowed
+2) Use of external datasets is not allowed
-Use of loan_id variable as an input to the model is not allowed You can only make 15 submissions per day
+3) Use of loan_id variable as an input to the model is not allowed
+4) You can only make 15 submissions per day
    Code file is mandatory while setting final submission.
 For GUI based tools, please upload a zip file of snapshots of steps taken by  you, else upload code file.
-The code file uploaded should be pertaining to your final submission.
+5) The code file uploaded should be pertaining to your final submission.
-No submission will be accepted after the contest deadline
+6) No submission will be accepted after the contest deadline